-The approved Procurement Rules for the Static FFR service can be found on the ESO website.
+The draft Procurement Rules for the Static FFR service can be found on the ESO website.
+The Procurement Rules document is currently with Ofgem for approval.

 The definition of "Auction Closing Time" within the Procurement Rules refers to the time as published in the Market Information Report.
 For avoidance of doubt, where there are differences in this definition of Auction Closing Time between editions of the Market Information Report, the most recent version should take precedent.